-Liquidity risk is monitored through the Bank Negara Malaysia Liquidity Coverage Ratio and the internal liquidity risk management policy.
+Liquidity risk is monitored through local liquidity regulations issued by Bank Negara Malaysia, such as Liquidity Coverage Ratio and the internal liquidity risk management policy.
 A prudent liquidity risk model is based on two main liquidity risk models such as stress testing and funding matrix.
 The Bank's stress testing methodology adequately reflects the Bank's business-specific risks and complexity embedded in its business model.
 Stress testing is monitored on a daily basis, reported to the ALCO at its regular meetings.